openmainframeproject/wg-open-zos-enablement/README.md

     resources is controlled by owners, but does not provide management of environments.

-## Next Steps
+## Results of First Year of Effort

+During the first year, the working group formulated the basic focus of the group, and explored the following:

-- Contact potential code donation for internal environment allocation routines as a starting point for building out Bare Metal or z/VM offering
+- Made contact with groups for potential code donation for internal environment allocation routines as a starting point for building out Bare Metal or z/VM offering

-- Contact owners of z/OS on AWS with IBM ZD&T to consider contribution so other platforms may be supported or supplied for emulated offering
+- Explored owners of z/OS and emulators to consider contribution so other platforms may be supported or supplied for emulated offering

-- Broaden Sysprog involvement in project, through perhaps joint sponsorship with SHARE to gain Sysprog expertise for project
+- Found that the more rare skills of Sysprog can be an impediment to the objectives of the project, as now often they shoulder the burden of new users

+- Established a Slack Channel Z assembler community to share expertise that cuts across existing projects (z-assembler-community at https://openmainframeproject.slack.com/archives/C030QUUN39C)

+No code contributions were made in the first year.

+The working group believes they helped impact the Open Mainframe Project's goal set in early 2022 to provide Z infrastructure for open source projects (https://www.openmainframeproject.org/blog/2022/01/05/2022-goals-for-the-open-mainframe-project)

+The working group is ready to assist when this infrastructure is in place to allow for efficient management and wide-spread use of the resource--the haulmarks of Z environments.

 ## News and Discussion